-SIGNIFICANT NEGATIVE EFFECT SUSTAINABLE SOLUTION Over extraction of water.
-We comply with our resource consent conditions on maximum abstraction by monitoring our water take and water availability.
+SIGNIFICANT NEGATIVE EFFECT SUSTAINABLE SOLUTION Over extraction of water We comply with our resource consent conditions on maximum abstraction by monitoring our water take and water availability.
 We implement demand management and other water use restrictions if required.
 Potential delivery of contaminated water through our water schemes.
 We have online monitoring systems to ensure water quality is maintained, in addition we have been progressively reviewing and upgrading our Water Safety Plans with the Ministry of Health.
 There is also a significant programme of water upgrades to improve water quality throughout the district.
 Insufficient water supplies during times of drought or emergency.
 Demand management, through water conservation education, water restrictions and other methods, is used to reduce water demands during drought or emergency.
 Installation and maintenance of water supply infrastructure may cause disruption to the community and businesses.
 The works may cause impacts such as service interruption, noise, dust, nuisance and visual impact on traffic flow, business activities and community activities.
 We notify the public and businesses located near any planned works through various media channels and communication options.
-In addition, we aim to respond to urgent issues relating to water supply reticulation within one hour of notification.
+In addition, we have a target goal of responding to emergency water supply issues within one hour of notification.

 KEY PERFORMANCE INDICATOR BASELINE (how we performed at 30 June 2017) TARGET YEAR 1 2018-2019 TARGET YEAR 2 2019-2020 TARGET YEAR 3 2020-2021 TARGET YEAR 10 2027-2028 Percentage of water lost from each municipal water reticulation network.
-31% <30% overall <30% overall <30% overall <15% overall Compliance of each municipal water supply with the NZ Drinking Water Standards for protecting public health, specifically: a) bacteriological compliance (Part 4 of Drinking Water Standards); and b) protozoal compliance (Part 5 of Drinking Water Standards).
-Full compliance combined - 55% (2015/16 result), a) 75% b)14% a) 75% b) 14% a) 80% b) 20% a) 85% b) 25% a) 100% b) 100% Median response time to attend to urgent and non urgent issues resulting from municipal water reticulation network faults and unplanned interruptions a) between the time of notification and the time when service personnel reach the site. a) 14.5 mins urgent <60mins non urgent <1,440mins (1 day) Median response time to attend to urgent and non urgent issues resulting from municipal water reticulation network faults and unplanned interruptions b) between the time of notification and resolution of the blockage or other fault. b) 221.5mins urgent <1,440mins (1day) non urgent <10,080mins (7 days)
+31% <30% overall <30% overall <30% overall <15% overall Compliance of each municipal water supply with the NZ Drinking Water Standards for protecting public health, specifically: a) bacteriological compliance; and b) protozoal compliance.
+Full compliance combined - 55% (2015/16 result), a) 75% b)14% Full compliance by 2027 Full compliance by 2027 Full compliance by 2027 Full compliance by 2027 Median response time to attend to urgent and non urgent issues resulting from municipal water reticulation network faults and unplanned interruptions a) between the time of notification and the time when service personnel reach the site. a) 34 mins urgent <60mins non urgent <1,440mins (1 day) Median response time to attend to urgent